philocalyst/iconic/README.md

 ## Acknowledgements

+All of the algorithims in this project are based off of references over at folderify.
+Thanks [https://github.com/lgarron/folderify](dude)!

 This project relies heavily on the powerful graphics and application frameworks provided by Apple for macOS.
-The Metal-based transparency trimming kernel (`findBoundingBox`) provides efficient image analysis.
+Thanks corporate overlords!

 ## License